► Year-end tax planning opportunities for individuals

 ► Concerns for the future of Entrepreneurs' Relief

 The tax residency status of an individual generally determines their exposure to UK direct taxes.

 Consideration should be given to suitable pre-arrival planning in the tax year before an individual first becomes UK tax resident.
 This is so that the individual and his other advisers fully understand the consequences of becoming UK tax resident and to ensure that their exposure to UK taxes is sensibly managed.
 If a move is imminent, one possible option could be for the individual to delay their planned move to the UK until after 5 April 2020 to postpone their UK tax obligation for a further tax year.

 The number of days (or, more specifically, midnights) an individual spends in the UK is the most significant determining factor for their residence status.
-As we approach the tax year end it is important to review the number of nights spent in the UK since 6 April 2018 in order to manage time in and outside the UK between now and 5 April to protect the desired position and assess any tax exposure.
+As we approach the tax year end it is important to review the number of nights spent in the UK since 6 April 2019 in order to where possible, manage time in and outside the UK between now and 5 April to protect the desired position and assess any tax exposure.